 At a glance

-Looking for the most accurate Down Syndrome screening?
-Want to avoid the risks associated with diagnostic testing?
-Have you considered a Non-Invasive Prenatal Test?
+Looking for a more accurate Down Syndrome screening?
+Want to avoid the risks associated with diagnostic testing like a CVS?
+Have you considered a Harmony prenatal test?

 A CVS is an accurate diagnostic test for specific genetic abnormalities in early pregnancy - normally Down Syndrome, Edwards’ and Patau Syndromes.
 Other tests can be performed at an additional cost.